HomeArticlesComparisonLTCG vs STCG Tax

 1. LTCG Harvesting (Equity)

 Each financial year, you can realise up to Rs 1.25 lakh in LTCG on equity completely tax-free.
-If you have unrealised gains in equity funds or shares that you intend to hold long term, sell and immediately repurchase to:
+If you hold unrealised gains in equity funds or shares you intend to keep long term, sell and immediately repurchase to lock in the Rs 1.25 lakh tax-free gain, reset your cost basis to the current market price, and reduce future taxable LTCG by the amount already booked.

 Use the CAGR Calculator to understand how much of your total return is actually at risk to LTCG tax.